scaleoutsean/hcicollector/FAQ.md

 - User Network: expose Grafana via HTTPS
   - Firewall that permits access only to port 443 of this interface (or 80, if you don't want to create TLS certificates and register this interface in DNS)

 Another thing that should be considered by users of Element OS v12 or newer is to set up a dedicated cluster admin account on SolidFire or NetApp HCI limited to Read & Reporting role (refer to Access Control in the SolidFire User Guide or SolidFire API Reference Guide).
 Older Element releases require full-featured cluster admin account for Read & Reporting.

-The same goes for VMware - a vSphere administrator account with limited permissions (read-only) should be used for VMware cluster monitoring.
+The same goes for VMware - vSphere administrator account with limited permissions (read-only) should be used for VMware cluster monitoring.
 If you don't manage the SolidFire or VMware cluster(s) you want to monitor, you may ask the admin(s) to create a reporting-only admin account for you (for Element v11, if you do not use QoS histograms; for VMware vCenter please refer to the vsphere-graphite and VMware documentation.)

 ## What does the comment about multiple interfaces on HCICollector VM mean?